fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-activitydefinition-intro.md

 in any way restricting which Organization have access.
 * `ehealth-referenceRange` can contain one or more reference ranges against which values in measurements (resource(s) resulting from conducting the activity) can be compared.
-The reference ranges in the ActivityDefinition function as templates assigned and adaptable to a particular Patient in the ProcedureRequest reference ranges.
+The reference ranges in the ActivityDefinition function as templates assigned and adaptable to a particular Patient in the ServiceRequest reference ranges.
 * `ehealth-modifier-role` see below.
 * `ehealth-quality` The minimum quality levels that should be obtained with measurements (resource(s) resulting from conducting the activity).
 These do not constitute enforced levels but rather expectations which